syntax53/MMUD-Explorer/README.md

 v1.8 (05/??/2016) - By Syntax
 ------------------------------------------
 General:
+-NEW: complete overhaul of path creation.  can now create a complete megamud path with room codes and all.
 -NEW: added recent database list for fast switching
 -UP: added the option to only copy the name of something when right-clicking and copying
 -UP: increased the minimum width and heigh of the main window